 - Download a plan from our website: www.asthma.org.uk/resources

-- Fill it in with your GP or asthma nurse – they’ll make sure each section is personalised for you, which ensures it’s safe and effective.
+- Discuss and fill it in with your GP or asthma nurse – they’ll make sure each section is personalised for you, which ensures it’s safe and effective.

 - Take it to all your asthma reviews and appointments – your GP or asthma nurse may need to update it.

-- Keep it where you can find it easily – on the fridge, for example, or take a photo of it on your phone so you can it with you everywhere.
+- Keep it where you can find it easily – on the fridge, for example, or take a photo of it on your phone so you have it with you everywhere.

 - Share copies with anyone who might find it useful or comforting to know how they can help you, such as your partner or a friend you’re travelling with.

 Once you've got your asthma action plan, keep it somewhere handy at home so you and your family can refer to it quickly.
 Make a copy of it that you can carry around with you.
 Save an image of your completed action plan on your phone - it's another way to make sure you can check it whenever and wherever you need to.

 What do people with asthma say about it?